donnatchris/FDF-42/readme.md

 - Makefile (with rules: make bonus clean fclean re)
 - readme.md for quick explanation and main commands of the project

+NOTE THAT IN MY PROJECT, MANDATORY AND BONUS PARTS ARE THE SAME

 ## DOCUMENTATION:

 ### errno